-- classroom strategies such as additional targets and reward systems to promote positive behaviour - discussion with parents/carers where there are concerns about their child's behaviour - setting up an Individual Plan with the child in consultation with parents with regular reviews - a named adult to go to for 'cooling off' time. - establishment of a pastoral support programme including working on specific skills with behaviour support staff - referral systems with advice from the School Support Team and Parent Support Adviser - Seeking advice and or intervention from local authority services where the school has links.
-Eg Community Support Officer, Children's services, Health.
+- classroom strategies such as additional targets and reward systems to promote positive behaviour - discussion with parents/carers where there are concerns about their child's behaviour - setting up an Individual Plan with the child in consultation with parents with regular reviews - a named adult to go to for 'cooling off' time. - working on specific skills, with behaviour support staff where appropriate - seeking advice and or intervention from local authority services where the school has links.
+Eg Early Help, Children's services, Health.